nuxeo/nuxeo/README.md

     $ ant deploy-tomcat

-You can also take all generated jar files (currently 3, present in the target directories of all submodules of this project) and place them in the <NUXEO_HOME>/nxserver/plugins directory of your Nuxeo CAP instance.
+You can also take all generated jar files (currently 3, present in the target directories of all submodules of this project), copy them into `$NUXEO_HOME/templates/custom/bundles/` and activate the "custom" template.

 ## Project Structure

 This project can be divided conceptually into 3 parts:

 1) certificate generation (low-level PKI object operations, CA operations)